More services or more tax cuts: Virginia House and Senate pass vastly different budgets

 “Our Capitol Police don’t have a way to get him off the grounds right now,” Petersen said, adding that the expletive could be offensive to families visiting the Capitol.

 The amendment died after Lt.
-Gov. Winsome Sears (R) voted against it to break a 20-20 tie, with most Republicans opposed and most Democrats in favor.
+Gov. Winsome Sears (R) voted against it to break a 20 to 20 tie, with most Republicans opposed and most Democrats in favor.

 While the House and Senate convened Thursday afternoon, Gov. Glenn Youngkin (R) visited the National Institute of Aerospace in Hampton to discuss his hopes for tax cuts to lower the cost of living and attract businesses from neighboring and competing states.
 In a pitch that resembled a campaign platform, Youngkin said the state’s surplus could allow for tax cuts alongside investments in schools, law enforcement and the mental health system.